 The following is a summary of the principal features of the 1995 Plan and its operation.
-This summary is qualified in its entirety by reference to the 1995 Plan.
-A copy of the 1995 Plan is provided as Appendix A to this proxy statement.
+This summary is qualified in its entirety by reference to the 1995 Plan, a copy of which was filed as Exhibit 10.2 to our Registration Statement on Form S-8, as filed with the SEC on June 28, 2019, except with respect to the increase in the number of shares reserved for issuance noted above.